 It’s hard to sum up over 120 years of tradition and excellence on one page, but here are some important facts and figures to get you up to speed on Randolph College.

-Randolph's students come from 34 states and 23 countries.
-The student body is comprised of 13% international students and 21% domestic students of color.
+Randolph's students come from 36 states and 20 countries.
+The student body includes 11% international students and 23% domestic students of color.

-Randolph students are high achievers, with SAT scores averaging over 1100 and GPAs averaging about 3.5; about a quarter of Randolph students were in the top 10% of their high school classes; 55% were in the top 25% and 85% were in the top 50%.
+Randolph students are high achievers, with SAT scores averaging about 1100 and GPAs averaging about 3.6; over half of Randolph students were in the top 25% of their high school classes, and 91% were in the top 50%.

 A Randolph education is global, individualized and career-oriented.

 Schedule a visit and explore our bucolic, 100-acre campus at the foot of the majestic Blue Ridge Mountains.

 - 18 buildings, including stately Main Hall, recognized by the National Register of Historic Places